Documentation

 Before you start

-• Your registration form is set up in Settings > Website & signup.
+• Your registration form is set up in Settings > Customer onboarding and enabled on your public page.

 • You know which teammate should review new customer requests.